-PROJECT NAME /#: REVIEWE R NAME: CATEGORIES SCORE COMMENTS (Reviewer) PROJECT STRATEGY CATEGORIES Score SCORE COMMENTS (Neviewel) (score only as many as appropriate) Category Description Range (Reviewer) Preservation/Protection.
-Obtains protection from direct human impacts to habitat conditions through conservation easements or land purchase.
-0 to 10 Assessment to define projects and/or to fill data gaps.
-Conducts archival and empirical studies to document or ground truth current conditions prior to identifying specific restoration actions.
-0 to 10 Restoration of Processes - Long term Undertakes actions that support natural processes to recover habitat conditions.
-0 to 10 Restoration of Physical Habitat - short term Undertakes restoration of degraded habitat to immediately improve habitat conditions on a temporary time scale.
-0 to 5 Reconnect Fragmented / Isolated Habitats Undertakes actions that repair physical corridors and restores functions of previously connected habitat areas.
-0 to 10 88000 Category Description Score Range SCORE (Reviewer) COMMENTS (Reviewer) Acquisition/Easement Purchase and/or a contractual agreement to maintain or improve salmon habitat conditions.
-0 to 4 requisitori auscritori Remove stream-crossing structures or restore, upgrade and replace stream-crossing structures to allow migration of all fish life history stages and the natural movement of streambed material and large woody 0.04 Fish Passage material.
+PROJECT NAME / # : REVIEW R NAME: Sponsor: d design phases at an equal level of gain as implementation phases, as lor ng as the pr oject will cle arly lead to onstruction or restoration.
+If t he project is phased, score it as a whole.
+CATEGORIES SCORE COMMENTS PRIMARY PROJECT STRATEGY Coord (score only the single most appropriate strategy) Category Description Score Range (Reviewer) ou diogy / Obtains permanent protection from direct human impacts to habitat rungo Preservation/Protection. conditions through conservation easements or land purchase.
+0 to 10 Assessment to define projects and/or to fill data Conducts archival and empirical studies to document or ground truth current • conditions prior to identifying specific restoration actions.
+0 40 40 gaps.
+0 to 10 Restoration of Processes Undertakes actions that support natural processes to permanently (longer • • • • Long term than 10 years) recover habitat conditions.
+0 to 10 Restoration of Physical Undertakes engineered restoration of degraded habitat to immediately Habitat - short term improve habitat conditions on a temporary time scale (<10 years).
+0 to 5 Reconnect Fragmented Undertakes actions that repair physical corridors and restores functions of / Isolated Habitats previously connected habitat areas.
+0 to 10 PROJECT METHOD TYPE Category Description Score SCORE (score only as many as appropriate) Category Description Range (Reviewer) COMMENTS Project will use funds to purchase and/or a contractual agreement to Acquisition/Easement maintain or improve salmon habitat conditions.
+0 to 4 Remove stream-crossing structures or restore, upgrade and replace stream- crossing structures to allow migration of all fish life history stages and the Fich Decesso natural movement of streambed material and large woody material.
+Fish Passage Consider the severity of the blockage.
 0 to 4 Road Decommissioning Elimination of existing road(s) and reestablishment of natural channel configuration and natural habitat functions.
-0 to 4 - Increase water crossing structure sizes to better accommodate peak flows.
-Increase number of cross drains to avoid excess flow into any 0104 Drainage / Stabilization drainage, and/or remove side cast at segments in risk of failure.
-0 to 4 Flood Plain & Wetland Reconnect or re-design lowlands, road segments, dikes, bank armoring, revetments and fill that are specifically impacting floodplain, channel, or wetland function.
-0 to 4 Large Woody Debris Placement Design and place engineered woody material accumulations and logiam structures to enhance channel stability, diversity, and spawning substrate, accumulate natural wood, and/or to protect significant habitat features for the maintenance of productive fish habitat.
+0 to 4 Road Decommissioning 0104 Increase water crossing structure (including but not limited to, bridges, culverts, crossdrains) sizes or numbers specifically to improve drainage and stability to avoid excess flow into any drainage, and/or stabilize segments in risk of failure.
+Consider the risk of failure and sediment delivery to the system.
+Fish passage projects not applicable unless part of a larger Drainaga / Stabilization package.
+0.45.4 Drainage / Stabilization 0 to 4 Remove, relocate and re-design road segments, dikes, bank armoring, revetments and approach fills that are specifically impacting floodplain or Floodplain & Wetland wetland function and hydrology and/or reduces incision through increased Connectivity vertical connectivity.
+0 to 4 Design and place engineered/less-engineered woody material accumulations and logiam structures to enhance channel stability, stabilize spawning Large Woody Material substrate, accumulate natural wood, and/or to protect significant habitat Placement features for the maintenance of productive fish habitat.
 0 to 4 Inventory and remove invasive species along banks and river bars within basins using appropriate methods for removal and control.
-Promote appropriate age and species composition of vegetation through landscape engineering and replanting.
-Fence riparian areas from livestock, relocate parallel roads and other infrastructure from riparian Riparian Restoration areas.
-0 to 4 Instream structure removal / abandonment Permanent removal of culverts, failed bridges, cedar spalts, and other anthropogenic instream blockages so that the channel returns to natural conditions.
-0 to 4 Instream Structure Improvement/replacement Improve or replace existing culverts, bridges, or other failed instream structures so that the channel returns to adequate function for the support of salmon habitat.
-0 to 4 Other Special assessments, experimental techniques, quantitative and spatial modeling or the application of new technology.
-0 to 4
+Promote appropriate age and species composition of vegetation through thinning and Discription Department replanting.
+Fence riparian areas from livestock, relocate parallel roads and Riparian Restoration other infrastructure from riparian areas.
+0 to 4 Permanent removal of culverts, failed bridges, cedar spalts, and other Instream structure anthropogenic instream blockages so that the channel returns to natural emoval / abandonment conditions leaving no structure behind.
+0 to 4 Improvement or replacement of existing culverts, bridges, or other failed Instream Structure instream structures so that the channel returns to adequate function for the Improvement/replacement support of salmon habitat.
+0 to 4 mpi overnen areptacement 0104 Other (methods not Unique or specific assessments, experimental techniques, quantitative and spatial modeling or the application of new technology.
+0 to 4 captured above) 0104